kx-Huang/ECE4721J/lab/lab_2/lab_2_report/lab_2_report.md

 ![Hadoop MapReduce](img/mapreduce.png){width=70%}

-With Hadoop cluster set up, we have 1 master and 2 slave for mapreduce tasks.
+With Hadoop cluster set up, we have 1 master and 2 slave for MapReduce tasks.
 The speed (total time in the unit of seconds) versus the number of student and the size of the file is as follows,

 | Number of students | File Size | Total Time (s) |
 | :----------------: | :-------: | :------------: |